||

 At least 100 Israeli military vehicles were spotted around five miles from the Lebanon border early on Oct 1, according to media reports.
 Notably, the forces eliminated Muhammad Hussein Srour, the head of Hezbollah's Aerial Command, during an airstrike in Beirut on Sep 26, and Ibrahim Muhammad Qabisi, a top commander with the missile and rocket unit on Sep 24.

-The recent ongoing conflict in the Middle East has been escalating day by day while ignoring the world leaders’ calls for de-escalation and a 21-day US-backed truce.
+The ongoing conflict in the Middle East has been escalating day by day as Israel has continued attacks on Lebanon while ignoring the world leaders’ calls for de-escalation and a 21-day US-backed truce.

 Residents in the Lebanese border town of Aita al-Shaab on Oct 1 reported heavy shelling and the sound of helicopters and drones overhead.
 Flares were repeatedly launched over the Lebanese border town of Rmeish, lighting up the night sky, according to them.